francoiscampbell/mac-wasd-keyboard/README.md

 ==============

 * `custom-mac-layout-104.svg` and `custom-mac-layout-105.svg` The custom layouts.
+* `custom-mac-layout-104-karabiner.svg` and `custom-mac-layout-105-karabiner.svg` The keysettings to make the keys work.
 * `wasd-inkscape-*-2015.svg` The WASD-provided keyboard templates.
 * `wasd-keysizes.png` Key sizes used on WASD V2 104 key.